Fried Egg Jellyfish Facts

 Firstly, the magnificent cnidarian known to many as the Fried Egg Jellyfish inhabits a moderately large range.
 That’s because it appears in three separate seas of the world.
 These consist of Aegean Sea, the Adriatic Sea, and the Mediterranean Sea.

-However, the wondrous creature currently remains most numerous in certain portions of the Mediterranean Sea.
+However, the wondrous creature currently remains most numerous in one highly specific region.
+Further, that region consists of certain portions of the Mediterranean Sea.
 There, it appears most commonly in the waters near the countries of Italy, Monaco, and Greece, in Europe.

 Furthermore, this marvelous animal inhabits the portion of the worlds’ seas known as the pelagic zone.
 Within that region, however, it moves back and forth from shallow to deeper regions.
 That’s because it approaches the surface at night, mainly to feed.